 If you use Exchange 2013 or later, or 2010 with Outlook Anywhere, your Exchange servers that host IIS, RPC/HTTP, and the Exchange components will need the AuthLite software installed.
-This allows the Windows NTLM authentication to handle AuthLite OTP entries that every DC.
-Also, see security notes in Requiring Two-factor Authentication.

-will be sent in the "username" field of Outlook.
+This allows the Windows NTLM authentication to handle AuthLite OTP entries that will be sent in the "username" field of Outlook.
 Exchange 2013 and later works best, presently.
 The 2010 version can be made to work but requires extra configuration.
 Supported platforms:

-- Windows 2008 R2 - Windows 2012 (R1/R2) - Windows 2016 (presently "Additional LSA Protection" is not supported) - Windows 2019 (presently "Additional LSA Protection" is not supported)
+- Windows 2008 R2 - Windows 2012 (R1/R2) - Windows 2016 (presently "Additional LSA Protection" is not supported) - Windows 2019 (presently "Additional LSA Protection" is not supported) - Windows 2022 (presently "Additional LSA Protection" is not supported)